lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 *Note*: The examples under the box for coordinates are object names as examples of the syntax and formatting only.
 Those examples are not guaranteed to be in the accessible data sets.
 The central coordinates for DC2, in decimal degrees, are: ``61.863 -35.790``.
 (See Table 2 of `The LSST DESC DC2 Simulated Sky Survey <https://ui.adsabs.harvard.edu/abs/2021ApJS..253...31L/abstract>`_.)

-*Note*: Although there are two options for "Constraints" (``Spatial`` and ``Temporal``), for DP0.2, all of the catalog data that are available through the Portal are from the coadded DC2 images, and do not contain time-domain information.
+*Note*: Although there are two options for "Constraints" (``Spatial`` and ``Temporal``), for DP0.2, currently all of the catalog data that are available through the Portal are from the coadded DC2 images, and do not contain time-domain information.

 **Table View**: The table to the right of "Enter Constraints" enables applying additional search constraints on the columns in the selected table.
 Use the checkboxes in the left-most column to select the columns to be returned by the query.